RHexMan/RHex/Documents/!!PP_Usage.md

 pp -o RHexSwing3D --compile RHexSwing3D.pl
 ```

+Use the `-p` flag.
 This way you can look at the contents, including all resolved perl, but you don't get the executables

 ```
 pp -p -o out.zip -c RHexSwing3D.pl